Znow/loge/README.md

 3. Setup and Migrate the database: "dotnet ef database update"
 4. Run "Loge.WebApi" and see a swagger page

+# Project Structure

+## Loge.Application.Contracts
+Contains DTOs and Mapping with Domain Entities from Loge.Domain This layer injects Loge.Domain.

+## Loge.Application
+Contains Application Services which are consumed by Loge.WebApi.
+This layer injects Loge.Domain.

+## Loge.Domain
+Contains repository interfaces and domain entities

+## Loge.Infrastructure
+Contains EF Core implementation with DBContext, Code-First migrations and repository implementations This layer injects Loge.Domain.

+## Loge.WebApi
+.NET WebApi with API Controllers consuming services from Loge.Application and using DTO's from Loge.Application.Contracts

 # Architecture
 ## Clean Architecture